About Woodpecker Wonderland

 Woodpeckers have fascinated Steve for two decades.
 His woodpecker research began in 1997 on the east slope of Oregon’s Cascade Mountains and quickly expanded across the continent.
 Steve has coordinated bird surveys for various agencies and organizations in Oregon and California, including research on the Black-backed woodpecker with the Institute for Bird Populations.
 He has also worked with the Cavity Conservation Initiative and taught workshops for the Mono Lake Committee.

 He resides in central Oregon on the east slope of the Cascades– which happens to have the highest concentration of nesting woodpeckers – 11 species – to be found in North America.
+Steve leads woodpecker-themed birding tours in Oregon each summer.
+Learn more about these woodpecker tours on his Paradise Birding website.

 Published articles about woodpeckers written by Steve Shunk